flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/ils-indicator.md

 This is displayed in magenta on the heading reference line and scale when the crew has selected an ILS frequency and course, and the LS button on the EFIS in on.

-It is a dagger shaped symbol and the course is displayed as a numerical value when outside of the heading scale.
+It is a dagger shaped symbol and the course is displayed as a numerical value when outside the heading scale.

 ### Marker Indications